 “The best person has a happy-go-lucky attitude about life and likes the unexpected,” said Roach with the Dachshund.
-Said Brosnan with the Miniature Bull Terrier, “The worst are people who want 100 percent predictability from their dog.”
-Good potential Border Terrier owners are people who understand what kind of work terriers were bred to do, while bad possible Pug owners are people who don’t like a dog who sheds, snores and sneezes.
+Said Brosnan with the Miniature Bull Terrier, “The worst is people who want 100 percent predictability from their dog.”
+Good potential Border Terrier owners understand what kind of work terriers were bred to do, while bad possible Pug owners are people who don’t like a dog who sheds, snores and sneezes.

-You need a dog whose desire for exercise (how much and what kind) matches your own, and your schedule.
+It would be best if you had a dog whose desire for exercise (how much and what kind) matches your own and your schedule.